 Consistency levels explained through baseball

-An Azure Cosmos DB container holds the visitors' and home team run totals.
+An Azure Cosmos container holds the run totals for the visitors and home teams.
 While the game is in progress, different read guarantees might result in clients reading different scores.
 The following table lists the complete set of scores that might be returned by reading the visitors' and home scores with each of the five consistency guarantees.
 The visitors' score is listed first.
 Different possible return values are separated by commas.

 |Bounded staleness||Scores that are at most one inning out of date: 2-3, 2-4, 2-5|